These are some of the accessories that can be custom ordered for that special wedding.

 Silk Bow Ties

 My son asked me to make bow ties for the groomsmen in his wedding.
 I am now offering these for weddings but, again, a maximum of 10 pieces.
 Bow ties are $25 each and you can choose from dozens of silk fabrics.
+They are adjustable to different neck sizes.

 Ring Bearer Pillows